Cooling System Service & Repair

 Your Cooling System: A Basic Breakdown

-There’s a lot that goes into keeping your engine from overheating.
-That’s why it’s important to understand how your cooling system works so you know whether the problem is serious, or just a simple fix.
+There’s a lot that goes into keeping your engine from overheating, which is why it’s important to understand how your cooling system works.
 Here’s a breakdown of all the parts within your cooling system and how each one functions:

-- Coolant: Also known as antifreeze, this liquid absorbs heat your engine puts off, all while preventing buildup.
-Coolant comes in all colors and formulas, so make sure you use a mixture that’s recommended by your vehicle’s manufacturer.
+- Coolant: Also known as antifreeze, this liquid absorbs heat your engine puts off while preventing buildup.
+Coolant comes in a variety of colors and formulas, so make sure you use a mixture that’s recommended by your vehicle’s manufacturer.

 - Radiator: This inlet is filled with tubes and fins that remove heat from the coolant after it passes through the engine.